 Most notably was the discussion between a couple of students about wanting to become famous by making a sex tape, said Isett, referring to a couple who decided not to make a tape after a teacher informed them it would be child pornography

 because they're under 18.
 Exactly what kind of message is that?

 Isett also whinged about the scene in which Paltrow and several students ripped open their shirts while dancing suggestively to Do You Wanna Touch Me:

 If you had a real-life instance of that, I think it's fair to say the teacher involved would no longer be a teacher.
 But somehow it's acceptable for a fictional teacher to do this.
 Again, this is a real problem.
 Real-world

 The Parents Television Council didn't appreciate the show mocking the celibacy club.

--- despite the sort of lip service the show gave to responsible sexual activity -- that the gist of the show was lap dances with students is cool, the celibacy club is not, and when it's presented in that way, it really cheapens whatever discussion there
+little doubt -- despite the sort of lip service the show gave to responsible sexual activity -- that the gist of the show was lap dances with students is cool, the celibacy club is not, and when it's presented in that way, it really cheapens

 The episode of Glee has also hit the new for the use of the Gary Glitter's Do You Wanna Touch Me